 - From 2011 to 2014 successful course completion rates increased from 71% to 74% for SAC-funded Māori students and improved from 66% to 74% for SAC-funded Pacific students.

 The large number of part-time students we have at Unitec means that some of our students undertake qualifications over a number of years.
 We also have a number of students undertaking NZQA national qualifications or exit qualifications as they want to learn specific skills rather than get a certain qualification.

 The way this measure is calculated means that institutions with a growing student population or who offer a high proportion of multiple year programmes, such as Unitec, may show a reduction in the percentage of students completing qualifications even though the actual number has stayed consistent or may even have increased.
 We are also constantly working to improve our internal reporting processes, which will improve the accuracy of this measure over time.

-Over the last five years, successful qualification completion rates have improved markedly for all students including Māori, Pacific, and students aged under 25 years.
+From 2011 to 2014, successful qualification completion rates improved markedly for all students including Māori, Pacific, and students aged under 25 years.

-- Qualification completion rates for SAC-funded Māori and Pacific students have increased 14% over three years.
+- Qualification completion rates for SAC-funded Māori and Pacific students have increased by 11% over four years.

 Unitec is currently maintaining a steady position on relevance of qualification to graduate employment.
-In 2013, almost three quarters of our graduates transitioned into a job relevant to their area of study.
+In 2015, almost three quarters of our employed graduates transitioned into a job relevant to their area of study.